The Kashmir Conflict-

 Lilienthal.

-Pakistan’s major rivers and canal system lie in Kashmir.
+Pakistan’s major rivers and canal systems lie in Kashmir.
 Kashmir’s timber,

-fruit, vegetables, woollen products, mineral deposits and hydroelectric
+fruit, vegetables, woolen products, mineral deposits, and hydroelectric

 potential had been part of Pakistan’s Kashmir policy.
 Sir Zafrullah Khan,

-Pakistan’s former Foreign Minister summed up Kashmir’s importance to Pakistan:
+Pakistan’s former Foreign Minister summed up Kashmir’s importance in Pakistan:

 ‘If Kashmir should accede to India, Pakistan might as well, from both the